What is ODDS?

 VTAM Application Automation

-The VTAM Application Automation Facility allows the datacenter to access and execute online transactions defined by ODDS console automation rules.
+The VTAM Application Automation Facility allows the mainframe data center to access and execute online transactions defined by ODDS console automation rules.
 This facility may be used to automate batch schedules in conjunction with the use of an automated job scheduler, like SEA’s CSAR, to ensure batch process continuity.
 ODDS can sign on to CICS and open and close files as required by batch workloads.